martukas/superpack/README.md

 ### id

 The identifier should be unique, and in case of packages that are wrappers/references to other package management systems, this "id" should be the actual package name.
-This will save you the time and effort of having to define "check" and "install" commands, as those will be generated for you.
+This will save you the time and effort of having to write boilerplate "check" and "install" commands, as those will be generated for you.

 ### descr